Towns

 West, Stephen

-A hippie holding a rock sits on a hill overlooking the dredge piles and the town of Breckenridge, Colorado.
+A hippie holding a rock sits on a hillside overlooking the dredge piles and the town of Breckenridge, Colorado.
 Looking east from Shock Hill with Bald Mountain in the background.
-The man has a shoulder length dark hair, a full beard and mustache, and is dressed in jeans, boots and a leather sleeveless vest or tunic over a striped collared shirt.
+The man has shoulder length dark hair, a full beard and mustache, and is dressed in jeans, boots and a leather sleeveless vest or tunic over a striped collared shirt.

 Topolnicki Sr., John A.